- About Pixie

 kubectl get nodes to verify your cluster is up and running.

-Once your cluster is up, follow the quick-start guide to deploy Pixie.
+Once your cluster is up, follow the install steps to deploy Pixie.